dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

 MultiCall
 =========

 Multicall is an extension to the XML-RPC protocol to allow more than one call to be sent at the same time, with the responses collected and returned to the caller.
-The MultiCall class was added to xmlrpclib in Python 2.4.
-To use a MultiCall instance, invoke the methods on it as with a ServerProxy, then call the object with no arguments.
+The :class:`MultiCall` class was added to :mod:`xmlrpclib` in Python 2.4.
+To use a :class:`MultiCall` instance, invoke the methods on it as with a :class:`ServerProxy`, then call the object with no arguments.
 The result is an iterator with the results.

 .. include:: xmlrpclib_MultiCall.py
     :literal: